torwager/ComputationalFoundations/CompFound/_build/html/_sources/glm1.md

 The degrees of freedom (df) is the number of dimensions along which a quantity can vary.
 In the GLM, df are associated with both the model and the error.
 The model df is the dimensionality of the space spanned by the combination of parameters $\beta$.
 The error df, or dfe, is the dimensionality of the space spanned by $\epsilon$.

 In both cases, the dimensionality is equal to the number of independent parameters or errors.
-In the case of model df, it is generally equal to the number of parameters, assuming none of the predictors in X are redundant.
+In the case of model df, it is generally equal to the number of parameters $p$, assuming none of the predictors in X are redundant.
+Here, $p$ includes a parameter for the intercept, so $p=1$ for an intercept-only model.

 In the case of error df, assuming the errors are independent, it is the number of observations ($n$) minus the number of model parameters estimated, including the intercept ($p$).
 For example, if there are 3 independent observations and one model parameter estimated (the intercept, which estimates the sample mean in this case), there are only 2 independent dimensions along which the errors can vary.
 (Once you know the mean and two observations, you can calculate the third).
 In algebraic terms they span a two-dimensional plane.
 Thus, the dfe are n - 1 in this simple case.
 This is the ReML estimator for the sample variance.